 Title IX is a federal civil rights law that prohibits discrimination on the basis of sex in federally funded educational programs and activities.
-Pursuant to the US Department of Education's 2020 regulations implementing Title IX, the University has adopted an Interim Policy on Title IX Sexual Harassment.
-Specific conduct covered by the Title IX regulations on sexual harassment is addressed through the interim policy.
-A resource guide explaining that process is available on our website.
+Pursuant to US Department of Education regulations, the Interim Policy on Title IX Sexual Harassment applies to conduct occurring in the University's education programs or activities that is committed by a student, faculty member, staff member, or third party affiliate and that occurs in the United States on or after August 14, 2020.
+Conduct outside of the purview of the Interim Policy on Title IX Sexual Harassment may be addressed under the University's Policy on Institutional Equity.

-If you believe that you have experienced sexual misconduct, you have options.
+If you believe that you have experienced Title IX sexual harassment, you have options.